 - Meet Air Force height and weight standards

-- Pass the Air Force Physical Fitness Test (PFT), an exam composed of three events: push-ups, crunches and a 1.5-mile run.
+- Pass the Air Force Physical Assessment (PA), an exam composed of three events: push-ups, crunches and a 1.5-mile run.
 The test is used to ensure cadets maintain an acceptable level of fitness.

 - Have a military certified/qualified physical.

 - Pass the Air Force Officer Qualifying Test (AFOQT), a standardized aptitude test (similar to the SAT and ACT) used to select applicants for officer commissioning programs or specific training programs.